-Figure 6 shows the tiles implementing step (b) of Figure 4, positioning the tiles for cleanup.
-The top two rows must use cooperation to tell where is the end of the row underneath, since the width of the output row is unknown.
-This is necessary to ensure that cleanup does not proceed until the computation of f(x) is complete.
-The strengths of bonds on the leftmost downwardgrowing column must be sufficiently large to ensure that only the proper cut is made when the first negative-strength glue is applied.
+Figure 5 shows the tiles implementing step (b) of Figure 3, positioning the tiles for cleanup.
+The top two rows must use cooperation to tell where the end of the row underneath is, since the width of the output row is unknown.
+The strengths of bonds on the leftmost downward-growing column must be sufficiently large to ensure that only the proper cut is made when the first negative-strength glue is applied.